workingDog/StixLoader/README.md

     java -jar stixloader-1.0.jar

-Or in most systems, double click on *stixloader-1.0.jar* file.
+Or in most systems, double click on the *stixloader-1.0.jar* file.

-This will display the main GUI of the application.
+This will display the main user interface of the application.

 ![Alt text](/stixloader.png?raw=true "StixLoader")

-Select the data from the **From** list, then select a destination from the **To** list.
+Select the data source from the **From** list, then select a destination from the **To** list.
 **StixLoader** will convert and load the data as per the selections when the *Convert* button is clicked.
 Some basic chronological log information can be read in the *Log info* tab.